 During a New Year party, I heard Martin and Dom say something about a wild walk in Scotland, and I mistakenly nodded, mostly because the music was too loud.
 One drunken nod and I was committed to weeks of toil.

-We’ve known each other since our kids were babies and have had lots of holidays together, but you can truly get to know somebody when they are foot sore, tired, hungry and lost.
+We’ve known each other since our kids were babies and have had lots of holidays together, but you really get to know people when you’re all foot sore, tired, hungry and lost.

 Martin invented the element Selenium, or something, and spends a lot of time trying to get it sprinkled on poor soils around the world.

-Dom worked in underground in a gold mine at the age of 17 and went on to invented radar, or something.
-He regularly morphs into the funky guitar player of Fat Digester, Nottingham’s foremost collective of laid back musical geniuses.
+Dom was sent to work underground in a gold mine in South Africa at the age of 17, honestly, he was.
+Later he went on to invented radar, or something.
+He regularly morphs into the funky guitar player of Fat Digester, Nottingham’s foremost providers of funk.